GSO Test

 Intent

-Our curriculum meets and exceeds the expectations set out by the national curriculum, the topics taught are linked together and the children have a chance to develop a deep understanding of a topic which allows them to practice the skills in an engaging way.
-A variety of strategies are used such as debate, map work, field work, research, drama and problem solving to ensure the children at Beehive Lane become highly effective learners and engaged, local, national and global citizens.
+Our curriculum meets and exceeds the expectations set out by the National Curriculum; the topics taught are linked in a cross-curricular way where this adds value allowing the children to develop a deep understanding of a topic which allows them to practice the skills in an engaging way.
+A variety of skills are used such as debate, map work, field work, research and problem solving to ensure the children at Beehive Lane become highly effective learners and engaged, local, national and global citizens.

-Each topic begins with a starting point to engage pupils and give purpose to the children’s learning, these include debates, discussion, real issues and challenges.
+Each topic begins with a starting point to engage pupils and give purpose to the children’s learning.
+These may include debates, discussion and topical issues and local/global challenges.
 Each year group’s curriculum is carefully planned to develop skills such as confidence, resilience, respect and thinking skills through problem solving, debate and discussion.
 They build towards identified end points which build upon what has been taught before.
 This enables purposeful and deep learning experiences which prepare children for the next stage of learning.

-Each topic is carefully planned to ensure the children are using the correct grammatical and technical vocabulary to expand and develop their language skills.
+Each topic is carefully planned to ensure the children are using the correct subject-specific vocabulary to expand and develop their language skills.

 National Curriculum - Geography